starwisp/Civizard-tileset-archeology/README.md

 ![Hexedit to display sequential tiles](https://user-images.githubusercontent.com/81810020/175755200-b13bcadb-5086-454a-b076-8dd5559c1475.png)
 <b>After savestate is edited, it displays the expected tiles</b>

 I wonder if one could also get the number/name of every terrain tile in this way.
 Unfortunately I know too little in this area to do this or how feasible this would be.
 We would probably have to know more information on the Civizard save states and find the tilemap data.
 He suggested to try with 'GGD'.
-I thought this method is worth being documented.

 HxD Hex Editor: https://mh-nexus.de/en/hxd/